narcode/MIDI_recorder/README.md

 ## using your own settings

 The midi recoder loads the setrings from the ``midirecorder_settings.ini`` file.
 You can edit this file according to your needs.
-There are three sections with settings you can adjust: 'recorder', 'midi_settings' and 'outfile_settings'.
+There are four sections with settings you can adjust: 'recorder', 'midi_settings', 'outfile_settings', and 'display_settings'.

 ### Recorder